Course Outline

 Introduction to Telecommunication Networks for Government

-- Definitions and key concepts relevant to public sector communications
+- Definitions and key concepts in telecommunications

 Types of Telecommunication Networks for Government

-- Public switched telephone network (PSTN) and its role in government communications
+- Public switched telephone network (PSTN)

-- Mobile networks (2G, 3G, 4G, 5G) and their application in public sector operations
+- Mobile networks (2G, 3G, 4G, 5G) for government communications

-Network Topologies for Government
+Network Topologies for Government Use

 Telecommunication Standards and Protocols for Government

-Telecommunication Network Components for Government
+Telecommunication Network Components for Government Operations

 Network Design Principles for Government